Table of Contents

 • Create bootable clone for Windows and Mac.

-Using DoYourData Disk Clone, you can clone from MBR to GPT in the following ways:
+Connect the GPT drive to the computer and ensure it's detected.
+Using DoYourData disk clone software, you can clone from MBR to GPT in the following steps:

 Step 1.
 The first thing to do is to fire up DoYourClone and switch to Disk Clone Mode.
 Select the MBR disk as the source disk and select the GPT disk as the destination disk.